IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/examples.md

 KP = 1.0 * ones(N)

 # KA: Area spring constant (or stiffness).
-# Determines the strength of the force resisting changes to the cell's area.
-Higher KA means more resistance.
 # units:  energy / area^2 or force / area.
 KA = 1.0 * ones(N)

 # f0: Active force strength (or self-propulsion force magnitude).
 # The magnitude of the intrinsic force that drives each particle's movement.
 The direction is determined by the orientation of the particle.
-# units:  force units.
 f0 = 1.0 * ones(N)

 # Dr: Rotational diffusion rate.